Must Visit Croatian Wineries in 2023

 Impressive oak barrel cellars, familial dedication, and pride for the homeland contribute to the divine reputation of Matusko Winery.
 This winery is a well-known micro vintner in the Dalmatian wine culture community and encourages potential visitors to experience tasting indigenous fermented grapes where they thrive, along the coast.
 This winery is located along the prime seaside slopes of Potomje.
 If the Peljesac Peninsula is out of your way, you can still test these wines and purchase bottles from Matusko’s very own tasting room in the heart of Old Town Dubrovnik.

-Experience the rolling green “lungs of Croatia” where premium Croatian white wine is produced.
+Experience the rolling green “lungs of Croatia” where premium Croatia white wine is produced when you visit the wine region of Continental Croatia.
 The Croatian highlands and outlying Zagreb area, commonly produces internationally recognized wines as a product from a combination of limestone-infused soil, cool weather from the north, and warm Mediterranean winds from the south.
 Riesling, Chardonnay, Pinot Grigio, and Sauvignon Blanc are generally the most common varieties in this region.